karolb11/rest-framework/readme.md

 Additionally, the framework is designed to handle more complex domain-related validations, including uniqueness checks and validation of relationships between specific properties of POJOs(e.g., ensuring one date is before another).<br>
 It is equally crucial to offer a convenient method for declaring a validation configuration for a specific POJO.
 The configuration must be easy to create, read, and maintain.
-Experience has shown that validators can become intricate when designed and maintained without proper attention.
+Experience has shown that validators can become intricate when designed and maintained without proper attention.<br>
+Validation config is composed of set of validation rules.
+A validation rule is a set of constraints, usually specific to one, particular property of POJO.
+Validation framework is intended to be easy expandable, by adding new validation constraints or even entire rules.